SHOC2

 Biological assembly of SHOC2 protein as shown by crystal structure to a resolution of 2.4 Angstrom.
 Sulfate molecules are labeled purple.
 Structure from 10.2210/pdb7TVG/pdb.

 SHOC2 protein leucine rich domain.
 Leucine amino acids shown as bright orange sticks.

-Leucine-rich repeat (LRR) protein SHOC-2 is a protein that in humans is encoded by the SHOC2 gene.
-The best-studied role of SHOC2 is in modulating signals of the extracellular signal-regulated kinase 1 and 2 (ERK1/2) pathway by forming a holophosphatase complex that activates RAF proteins.
+Leucine-rich repeat protein SHOC-2 is a protein that in humans is encoded by the SHOC2 gene.

+Function

 This protein was initially identified in Caenorhabditis elegans as SUR-8/SOC2 and was found to be a critical positive regulator of the ERK1/2 signaling pathway that integrates the Ras and RAF components of the ERK1/2 pathway into a multiprotein complex.
 Specifically, SHOC2 tethers RAS and PP1C proteins and in close proximity to RAF to dephosphorylate “S259” to enable MAPK signaling.

-It has been shown that activity that results in lipidation (specifically Myristoylation) of SHOC2 can cause Noonan syndrome.
+The best-studied role of SHOC2 is in modulating signals of the extracellular signal-regulated kinase 1 and 2 (ERK1/2) pathway by forming a holophosphatase complex that activates RAF proteins.